 Damages fall under two main categories: economic and non-economic.
 Economic damages are expenses, while non-economic damages are intangible losses.
 The most common damages injured victims claim after a truck accident include:

 Economic damages are easy to calculate because there’s a bill or invoice to go with it.
 Non-economic damages are more challenging to determine.
-It takes experience to understand the monetary value for things like physical pain and psychological suffering, such as PTSD.
+It takes experience to understand the monetary value of things like physical pain and psychological suffering, such as PTSD.

 When reviewing the facts of the case, your attorney and the insurance adjuster will consider the following information to decide how much money the injured party deserves: